wp-plugins/woocommerce-checkout-manager/readme.txt

 6. Choose to disable the fields title name Additional information on the checkout page and/or checkout details (summary) & Receipt.

-7. You can choose between text or date fields to be inserted on checkout. *
+7. You can choose between Text, Date, Checkbox, Select Options fields to be inserted on checkout. *

 = Notes* =
 1. You must include the abbreviation for the custom field WITHOUT spaces.